 I hold an MSc Railway Engineering (Traction and train control) from the Addis Ababa University.
 I have expertise in electrical and railways engineering.
 I also hold a bachelor’s degree, BSc Electrical and Electronics Engineering with an emphasis in Electrical Engineering from the University of Rwanda.

 In the beginning of March 2020 after my tertiary graduation from Addis Ababa University, I got a job from Rwanda Standards Board I am working as Electrical , Electronics and Telecommunication, IT & Multimedia Engineering Standards Officer, a national standards body (NSB), where I participate in standards development and dissemination for Electrical, Electronics and Telecommunication, IT & Multimedia Engineering.
+I am also the secretary of National Electrotechnical Committee (NEC) IN Rwanda.
 Standardization work involves participating in standards development such as their harmonization at regional level, for example, the East African Community (EAC) and their adoption at the international level such as at the International Organization for Standardization (ISO).

 In my high school education, I did Physics, Chemistry and Mathematics, which was my dream in my primary school.
 My mum motivated me to pursue sciences because she was a primary school teacher – she was always regretting that she did not do sciences in high school, as she dreamt to do engineering in university.
 She did not get the chance to enter university because she did normale primaire and it was not easy to enter university if your high school background was not in science.
 She gave me a mission of doing sciences so that I could study engineering and be able to explain to her what was happening in engineering, specifically in electrical engineering.
 She was curious about how electricity is generated.
 Finally, I got chance of doing Physics, Chemistry and Mathematics at Groupe Scholaire de Kabare and without difficulties I got the chance to enter University of Rwanda from my outstanding performance in the national examination.